1

 以財物為用,以貴賤為文,以多少為異,以隆殺為要。 文貌繁,情欲省,禮之隆也; 文貌省,情欲繁,禮之殺也; 文貌情欲相為內外表裏,并行而雜,禮之中流也。 君子上致其隆,下盡其殺,而中處其中。 步驟馳騁廣騖不外,是以君子之性守宮庭也。 人域是域,士君子也。 外是,民也。 於是中焉,房皇周浹,曲[直]得其次序,聖人也。 故厚者,禮之積也; 大者,禮之廣也; 高者,禮之隆也; 明者,禮之盡也。

-They use wealth and things as the use; they use noble and base as the pattern; they use many and few as the difference; they use flourishing and decline as the essential.
-When pattern and appearance are abundant, and feelings and desires are frugal, this is the flourishing of rites.
-When pattern and appearance are frugal, and feelings and desires are abundant, this is the decline of rites.
-When pattern and appearance, feelings and desires mutually serve as inner and outer, surface and lining, proceeding together and mixed, this is the middle flow of rites.
-The gentleman above reaches its flourishing; below he exhausts its decline; and in the middle he dwells in the middle.
-When steps and paces, galloping and racing are broad and unrestrained but do not go outside, this is why the gentleman's nature guards the palace court.
-This domain is the domain of humans; scholar gentlemen.
-Outside this are the common people.
-Thus in the middle thereof, the chambers are grand and complete the cycle; the curved and straight obtain their proper sequence—he is a sage.
+They use wealth and goods as function, noble and base as pattern, many and few as distinction, and flourishing and decline as the key.
+When form and appearance are abundant and feeling and desire are restrained, rites are in their flourishing.
+When form and appearance are restrained and feeling and desire are abundant, rites are in decline.
+When form and appearance, feeling and desire, serve as inner and outer, surface and lining, moving together and intermingled, rites are in their middle course.
+The gentleman reaches the height of what is flourishing above, exhausts what is declining below, and dwells in the middle at the center.
+Moving and ranging broadly without going outside it, this is why the gentleman's nature keeps to the palace court.
+The domain of humanity is the domain of the scholar-gentleman.
+Outside this is the common people.
+Within this middle, the chambers are broad and complete, and curved and straight each obtain their proper order; this is a sage.
 Therefore, the thick is the accumulation of rites.
 The great is the breadth of rites.
 The high is the flourishing of rites.
-The bright is the exhaustion of rites.
+The bright is the fullness of rites.